William O'Connor (darts player): Career

-O'Connor was beaten 6–5 by Jeffrey de Graaf in the second round of the UK Open.
+In 2016, O'Connor was beaten 6–5 by Jeffrey de Graaf in the second round of the UK Open.
 He ousted Tomas Seyler 6–3 and Kim Huybrechts 6–1 at the German Darts Masters, before losing 6–2 to Gary Anderson in the third round.
 O'Connor did not get past the last 64 of any individual event in the rest of the year.
 At the World Cup he and Mick McGowan squeezed past Hong Kong 5–4 in the first round, but they exited the tournament in the next round after they lost their singles matches to the Northern Irish team of Daryl Gurney and Brendan Dolan.

-O'Connor just avoided having to enter Q School in 2017 as he was ranked 64th on the Order of Merit.

-William kicked off 2017 when he defeated Max Hopp, Christian Kist, Keegan Brown, Ritchie Edhouse and Devon Peterson on the way to a quarter final in UK Open Qualifier 1.
+O'Connor just avoided having to enter PDC Q-School in 2017 as he was ranked 64th on the Order of Merit, keeping his PDC Tour Card.
+He kicked off 2017 when he defeated Max Hopp, Christian Kist, Keegan Brown, Ritchie Edhouse and Devon Peterson on the way to a quarter final in UK Open Qualifier 1.
 He eventually lost to Ricky Evans, but coupled with a run to the Last 32 in Qualifier 5, he did enough to make his way into the 2017 UK Open.
 O'Connor entered the UK Open in the second round, where he took on fellow Irishman Steve Lennon.
-William got the better of Lennon 6–2 to book a spot in the Last 64.
+O'Connor got the better of Lennon 6–2 to book a spot in the Last 64.
 Here, he played Mick Todd, who O'Connor beat 10–3 over the longer format.
-In the Last 32, he played Ronnie Baxter, with William claiming a super 10–6 win to reach his second ever UK Open Last 16.
+In the Last 32, he played Ronnie Baxter, with O'Connor claiming a super 10–6 win to reach his second ever UK Open Last 16.
 Simon Whitlock was his opponent, and the Aussie proved just too much, defeating O'Connor 10–7, although the Limerick man picked up £6,500 for his run.
 O'Connor continued his form in Barnsley the following weekend, reaching the Last 16 of Players Championship 3, and the Last 32 of Players Championship 4.
 He defeated Zoran Lerchbacher and Christian Kist to set up a tie with the world champion Michael van Gerwen in the Last 32.
-O'Connor beat van Gerwen superbly 6–4, but lost to Ritchie Edhouse in the following round.
-In Players Championship 4 the next day, he dispatched of Jermaine Wattimena and Mick Todd, but was beaten by Mensur Suljović in the Last 32.

-O'Connor had a couple of bad months, with his best result being a Last 32 in Players Championship 12, where he defeated Ronnie Baxter and Paul Harvey before a 6–5 loss to Steve Lennon.
+O'Connor beat van Gerwen 6–4, but lost to Ritchie Edhouse in the following round.
+In Players Championship 4 the next day, he beat Jermaine Wattimena and Mick Todd, but was beaten by Mensur Suljović in the Last 32.
+O'Connor then had a couple of bad months, with his best result being a Last 32 in Players Championship 12, where he defeated Ronnie Baxter and Paul Harvey before a 6–5 loss to Steve Lennon.
 He once again teamed up with Mick McGowan at the World Cup of Darts.